 Thanks to recent medical advances we’re lucky enough to find ourselves living longer than ever before – nice one science!
 However, in order to fully enjoy this longer lease of life, it is imperative to keep our bodies and minds in tip-top condition.
 Leading an active lifestyle is a major part of this, with regular exercise being key to staying healthier for longer.
 Nutrition is another big player when it comes to healthy ageing; it’s widely appreciated that a diet with plenty of vegetables, oily fish and lean protein is beneficial to health.

-There are also a few supplements which may help, the most obvious of which are Omega 3 Fatty Acids.
+There are also a few health and welling supplements which may help, the most obvious of which are Omega 3 Fatty Acids.
 This article will evaluate the efficacy of these along with some others which may not immediately spring to mind.

 OMEGA 3 FATTY ACIDS